 4. Provide Support

-Sugar snap peas are climbing plants, so they need something to latch onto as they grow.
+Spring peas are climbing plants, so they need something to latch onto as they grow.
 You can use a trellis, chicken wire, or even a simple fence.
 The plants will grow up to 4–6 feet tall, so ensure your support is sturdy enough to hold the full height of the plants once they mature.
 If you’re growing in containers, consider using a tall stake or a small obelisk trellis.

 5. Maintain Plant Health

-Sugar snap peas are relatively low-maintenance, but you should check them regularly for pests like aphids or pea weevils.
+Spring peas are relatively low-maintenance, but you should check them regularly for pests like aphids or pea weevils.
 If you see pests, try spraying the affected plants with a mixture of water and mild dish soap or neem oil.
 Good airflow is essential for preventing fungal diseases, so be sure to avoid overcrowding.

-Growing Sugar Snap Peas after Planting
+Growing Spring Peas after Planting

 1. Fertilization

-While sugar snap peas generally don’t need heavy fertilization, you can feed them with a balanced, slow-release fertilizer at planting time to give them a boost.
+While peas generally don’t need heavy fertilization, you can feed them with a balanced, slow-release fertilizer at planting time to give them a boost.
 Avoid high-nitrogen fertilizers, as they encourage leaf growth rather than pod production.
 If you use compost-rich soil, additional fertilizing may not be necessary.

 2. Watering